smblott-github/chromix/README.md

 ping chrome, and non-zero otherwise.
 It can be useful in scripts for checking whether chrome is running.

+This is the default command if no arguments are provided to chromix.
+So the `ping`, here, can be ommitted.

 #### Load

 Example: